dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 Provides a protocol for the authorization of a client to access a resource on behalf of an End-User.

-Standard OAuth 2.x spec provides for the authorization of the scopes requested by the cilent
+Standard OAuth 2.x spec provides for the authorization of the scopes requested by the cilent.

 Creates a Grant on the Authorization Server that describes the authorization of the access granted to the client.